furqanazhar/FastAPISecurity.BasicHttpAuth/README.md

 Run below command in terminal from project root directory<br>
 ``python main.py``

-Open below link in browser to starting using swagger and testing its features ``http://localhost:8000/docs``
+Open below link in browser to starting using swagger and testing its features<br>
+``http://localhost:8000/docs``